The True Cost of Free Digital Signage Software

 The Appeal of Free Digital Signage Software

-If you’re on a tight budget, free digital signage software sounds like a no-brainer.
+If you’re on a tight budget, completely free software sounds like a no-brainer.
 No license fees.
 A clean, simple UI.
 Just enough features to get a screen up and running.

 For small businesses dipping their toes into digital signage, it’s an easy way to get started without pulling out a credit card.